carbon-language/carbon-lang/docs/design/variadics.md

 _operand_, in order.
 In each iteration, `$I` is equal to the index of the scrutinee element being matched.

-In the context of such an iterative pattern match, a name binding pattern binds the name to each of the scrutinee values, in order.
+A variadic binding pattern binds the name to each of the scrutinee values, in order.

 A pattern of the form `[:]` _subpattern_ matches the `$I`th element of _subpattern_ against the current (`$I`th) scrutinee.
 Consequently, _subpattern_